RMCollins175/Spectator-Tech-Test/README.md

 - Wait until the API has made the call and fetched from the API until loading everything in.
 - Loading spinners / Loading states for when fetching from the API
 - Hide the search bar when you've clicked through to a link
+- Re-organise files; separate out stylesheets and tests into separate folders

 #### Blockers/Problems